 Where we live, what we eat, and how we choose to protect ourselves from the sun have all contributed to a recent increase in vitamin D insufficiency and deficiency across the U.S. Insufficiency means our vitamin D levels are not in the range that is best for our health.
 Deficiency means our vitamin D levels are too low!
 It is becoming more apparent that diet and sunlight alone are not fulfilling the need for vitamin D in many population groups.
 Current data shows that vitamin D insufficiency impacts millions.
 The Archives of Internal Medicine reported that more than 75 percent of Americans have insufficient levels of vitamin D. Vitamin D levels are now checked more often as part of regular medical checkups, and medical professionals are recommending using a vitamin D supplement to ensure vitamin D levels are in a healthy range.

 In addition to diet and exposure to sunlight, obesity has an effect on the body’s vitamin D levels.
-As a fat soluble vitamin, vitamin D is stored in fat tissue.
-When a person has too much fat tissue, their vitamin D is not as available for use throughout the body.
+As a fat-soluble vitamin, vitamin D is stored in fat tissue.
+When a person has too much fat tissue, vitamin D is not as available for use throughout the body.
 Making matters worse, many people do not get enough vitamin D from their diet.

 The simplest and most effective path to make sure your body is getting the vitamin D it needs is to have your doctor check your level.
 If needed your doctor may tell you to take higher doses to bring your vitamin D up to a healthy level, then switch to a lower daily dose to keep your vitamin D levels healthy throughout a lifetime.